FREE TESTS

 • When you’re here, try to hear the sound of the wind.

-There (shows place) Their (shows possession) They’re (contraction of they are)
+There (shows place) Their (shows possession) They’re (contraction of “they are”)

 Accept (to receive) Except (shows an exemption)